Health Library

 After these pictures, there is a 90-minute wait before more pictures are taken.
 You may wait in the waiting area or go for a walk.

 Children 4 years and older who are NOT being sedated are not restricted from eating and are encouraged to drink fluids.
-Give him / her water, juices, fruit punch or soft drinks.
+Give your child water, juices, fruit punch or soft drinks.

 After 90 minutes, you and your child will return to the nuclear medicine area and the test will continue.
 Your child will need to lie still on a soft table while a special camera is used to take pictures from above and below the child.

-It is possible that during the procedure your child may experience some discomfort.
+It is possible that during the procedure your child may have some discomfort.
 Please tell the doctor, nurse or technologist if pain occurs.

 After the Bone Scan

-The child eliminates the medicine from his / her body by urinating.
-Your child should drink plenty of fluids and urinate often to help clear it from his / her body.
+Your child gets rid of the medicine in their body by urinating (peeing).
+Your child should drink plenty of fluids and urinate often to help clear the medicine from their body.
 It should be completely out of your child's body within 24 hours.

 As always, you and your child should wash your hands after the child urinates or when handling urine-soaked diapers or sheets.

 After the test, your child may return to regular daily activities and meals.
-If your child had sedation medicine, he will be monitored by a nurse in the recovery room until he wakes.
+If your child had sedation medicine, they will be monitored by a nurse in the recovery room until they wake up.

-A nurse will give you special instructions.
+A nurse will give you instructions about care after sedation or anesthesia if appropriate.
 Results of the test will be available to your child's doctor within 24 hours.